Martinsos/edlib/README.md

 #### Alignment modes
 There are 3 different modes of alignment:
 * NW: Global alignment (Needleman-Wunsch).
+      Appropriate for aligning two sequences of similar length.
 * SHW: Semi-global alignment.
 Gap at query end is not penalized.
+       Appropriate for aligning prefix to sequence.
 * HW: Semi-global alignment.
 Gap at query start and gap at query end are not penalized.
+      Appropriate for aligning read to sequence.

 #### Usage